gravitational/teleport/docs/5.0/kubernetes-5.0-migration.md

 description: How to migrate pre-5.0 Teleport clusters to new configuration
 ---

-# Kubernetes integration in 5.0
+# Migrating to Teleport Kubernetes Access 5.0

 In release 5.0, Teleport has changed the [Kubernetes integration](kubernetes-ssh.md) to improve configuration and user experience.